The History of Mini Golf: From Origins to Modern Day

 The Evolution of Mini Golf: A Journey Through Time

-Here’s a walk through history, starting from the inception of mini golf to its rise in popularity:
+Here’s a walk through its history, starting from the inception of mini golf to its rise in popularity.

 The Humble Origins: Scotland Steps Up